 In this example:

-Step 3: Display the filtered results - combinedarchiveList
+Step 3: Display the filtered results - combinearchiveList

-In the above code example, we have placed thearchiveListtags and filters on the same page.
-When the user clicks the filter conditions, the page will reload,archiveListThe label will automatically read the filtering parameters from the URL and query the documents that match these parameters from the "Real Estate" model for display.
+In the above code example, we have already movedarchiveListtags and filters to the same page.
+When the user clicks on the filter conditions, the page will reload,archiveListThe label automatically reads the filter parameters from the URL and displays documents that meet the criteria from the "Real Estate" model based on these parameters.

-For example, if the user clicks on "House Type: Residential", the URL may change to/fangchan/list.html?houseType=住宅【en】At this point,archiveListit will automatically understand this parameter and only display properties of the type "Residential".
+For example, if the user clicks on 'House Type: Residential', the URL may change to/fangchan/list.html?houseType=住宅.
+At this point,archiveListit will automatically understand this parameter and only display properties of the type 'Residential'.